cseanburns/electronic_resource_mgmt/src/03-constant-disruption.md

 (DE "PUBLIC librarians" OR DE "PUBLIC librarianship" OR DE "PUBLIC libraries") AND  (DE "ELECTRONIC resource librarians" OR  DE "ELECTRONIC information resources management")
 ```

-However, if I focus that query on academic libraries, then the results increase substantially.
+However, if I focus that query on academic libraries, then the results increase.
 The following query returns 51 hits in 2021, 57 in 2022, 61 in 2023, and 64 in 2024:

 ```